tomedegroot/study-material/Linux+LPICLevel1Exam1/introductionToTheLinuxServer.md

 4. The sticky bit states that files and directories within that directory may only be deleted or renamed by their owner (or root)

 `groupadd GROUPNAME` -> Add a group
-`usermod -g USER GROUPNAME` -> add a user to a group
+`usermod -g GROUPNAME USER` -> set the users primary group
-  1. `-g -a` -> append the new group to user's group.
-Without the -a, all the groups which are non-primary and non-listed will no longer have the user in the group.
+  1. `-G -a GROUPNAME[,GROUPNAME]` -> append the new group to user's groups.
+These are supplementary groups.
+Without the -a option, the groups will not be appended and this will be the only supplementary groups.
+Example: `usermod -a -G lagroup1,lagroup2 jeff`
-`groups USER` -> check the groups to which a user belongs
+`groups USER` -> check the groups to which a user belongs.
+This is read from the */etc/group* file.
+The user's secondary groups are also stored in this file

 `chown [OPTIONS] USER:GROUP FILE` -> change the owner and/or group of the file.
 The colon can also be a dot.
   1.`-R` Recursively